 Gather all of your ingredients:

-Celery root is available in most grocery stores’ produce section throughout the winter months.
+Celery root is available in most grocery stores’ produce sections throughout the winter months.
 They keep in the refrigerator for several weeks or can be frozen for summer use.

 It is important that you use a grater that will cut the celery root into even small pieces.
-If they are too small, they will lose their crunch, if they are too large, the woody taste can be overwhelming.
+If they are too small, they will lose their crunch; if they are too large, the woody taste can be overwhelming.
 Do not overdress!
-Start with small amount of mayo and you can always add more.
+Start with a small amount of mayo, and you can always add more.

 Mix together all ingredients and adjust according to your liking by adding more lemon juice if too thick.